guidorice/modcon23-contest/README.md

 Mojo optimized "a" and "b" could offer the best performance across all feature sizes.

 3. In addition to being performance winners, the Mojo versions are parameterized by the number of dimensions (`dims`) and by data type (`dtype`).
 In other words, the same generic code can run, for example, `float16`, `float64` or with 3, 4 or more dimensions.
-In GIS systems this is often referred to as XY, XYZ, or XYZM, where Z is "height", and M is "measure".
+In GIS systems the number of dimensions is sometimes referred to as XY, XYZ, or XYZM, where Z is "height", and M is "measure".